arkus7/migrate-bb-to-gh/README.md

 **If you want to share the build binary, share it only with people you trust.**
 </details>

+The configuration file contents are _"encrypted"_ before they are put inside binary (if you're curious how, check [build.rs file](build.rs)).

 Example configuration file can be found in [sample.config.yml](./sample.config.yml) file.

 Config file contains: